Hiking for Body, Mind & Spirit

 If you need help in this area, take is slow.
 The good thing about hiking, is that it's not a race.
 You can go as slow or fast as you need to.
 Walking over land that is not flat, rocks and water, and stepping over obstacles is good for you to practice this.
 Go slow at first, and you will gradually improve over time as your brain and muscles connect.
 If you have trouble with balance and coordination, you will always want to hike with a helper.

 As I was writing this article, my granpuppy Elly, who I am babysitting for a few days, was running in and out from the back deck to inside the kitchen where I am on my laptop, typing.
 The deck is gated so she cannot go in the yard, only the deck.
 So as I write, she increasingly starts running in and out faster and faster, whining, whimpering and her anxiety level seems high.
 I looked outside.
 Was there anything out there bothering her?
 Something she wanted?
 I didn't see anything.

 So needing a break, I decided her and I would have some "green time" of our own.
 I put her leash on and we went for a walk around the yard for about 15 minutes.
 We came back in, and I began typing some more.
 20 minutes later, I realized how quiet it was.
-I looked down, and this is what I see:
+She was sound asleep.

 I realized little Elly was happy as she could be.
 She was calm, no longer running around like the sky was about to fall.
 Things that make you go "hmmmm".
 Maybe, I think, everyone should try some "Green Time" a bit more often.

 If green space can calm Elly down, it can do the same for us.

 One of the best parts about hiking is that it's easy to get started.
 All you need are a good, comfortable pair of shoes and some comfortable clothes.
 My absolute favorite shoes are my Merrell Moab Ventilators. (you can see them in the picture above) And its time to go!

 Getting Started is Easy

 Research Shows Nature Therapy Works to Improve Health